 ⎆ There are Many Options Available for Student Loans in Default

-If the borrower does reach the “wage garnishment” stage, some comfort can be taken in the fact that federal regulations limit the amount of the student/borrowers garnishment to 10% of the total amount borrowed.
-Before reaching that stage, other options are available including contacting various agencies who can offer workouts and student loan consolidation programs for loans in trouble, including programs based on income.
+If the borrower reaches the “wage garnishment” stage, there is comfort in that the federal regulations limit the amount of the borrower’s garnishment to 10% of the total amount of the loan.
+However, before reaching that stage, other options are available.
+Those options include contacting various agencies that offer workouts and student loan consolidation programs.
+This also includes programs based on income.

 To hardship discharge a student loan the debtor has to show that he has exhausted all of the other options and bankruptcy is his last resort.
 One of the better arguments is to show that a partial discharge will allow the debtor to discharge the part of the debt that will make it an undue hardship and that the debtor will remain responsible for the remainder.
-If the Debtor makes an all or nothing argument to the court he should have a very strong case to support undue hardship.
+If the Debtor makes an all or nothing argument to the court he must first have a very strong case to support undue hardship.

 Nolo Press and EdFund have information on student loans.
 Carreon & Associates also provides information on loans in default.
 Additionally, the Department of Education and Consumer reports provide facts on graduated payments.

 Do you need help managing your student loan?
 Contact my office right away to start the conversation.
 Nick C. Thompson, Attorney: 502-625-0905